All Episodes

 I'm not aware of it happening ever before.

-And uh I say, and I keep on saying this, thank God Comey was fired by President Trump.
+And I say, and I keep on saying this, thank God Comey was fired by President Trump.

 What a mess we'd be in if he were still there.

-All right, thanks a lot, Tom Fitton with Judicial Watch.
+Tom Fitton with Judicial Watch.

-Uh 800 941 Sean is on number.
+800-941 Sean is on number.

-You want to be a part of the uh program at the top of the next hour.
+You want to be a part of the program?

-Well, let's get our busy uh telephones here.
+Well, let's hit our busy telephones here.

 Gary is in Greenwood in Indiana.